rh9891/SquareMeal/README.md

 ## User Story

 ```
-AS A
+AS A user
-I WANT
+I WANT to search a meal name to find matching recipes
-SO THAT I
+SO THAT I can use the provided instructions to make the meal.
 ```

 ## Features of the Application

 ```
-GIVEN
+GIVEN a recipe search application
-WHEN
+WHEN I input the meal name into the search bar
-THEN
+THEN I am presented with pictures of recipes with matching names.

-WHEN
+WHEN I hover over the picture of the searched meal
-THEN
+THEN the name of the meal will be displayed.

-WHEN
+WHEN I click on the picture of the searched meal
-THEN
+THEN information about that meal will be displayed (category, cuisine, instructions, etc.).

 ```